Modelling multivariate extreme value distributions via Markov trees: Estimation and modelling

-If $G$ has a dependence structure linked to a tree $\tree$, then the latter belongs to the set of maximum dependence trees $\bm{T}_{\lambda}^{\star}$ weighted by the upper tail dependence coefficients.
+We clarify again that we do not assume $G$ is tree-structured throughout the construction of our model.
+However, for the special case where $G$ is a tree-based max-stable distribution, following the same line of proof for Proposition 5 in~\citet{EV20}, a result similar to that proposition can be obtained based on the inequality in Proposition~\ref{pro:TDC_ieq}.
+If $G$ has a dependence structure linked to a tree $\tree$, then $\tree$ belongs to the set of maximum dependence trees $\bm{T}_{\lambda}^{\star}$ weighted by the upper tail dependence coefficients.
 If, moreover, the latter set is a singleton, then $\tree$ can be identified as the unique maximum dependence tree.
 A sufficient condition is that the inequality on the right-hand side of Proposition~\ref{pro:TDC_ieq} is strict.